Graduation and Degree Requirements

 In addition to curricular and other requirements, to earn a JD degree a student must complete the required time in residence.

-A full-time student must complete six regular (fall or spring) semesters in which he or she enrolls in a minimum of 12 and a maximum of 16 academic units of credit.
+A full-time student must complete six regular (fall or spring) semesters in which the student enrolls in a minimum of 12 and a maximum of 16 academic units of credit.
 A full-time student who fails to satisfactorily complete the requisite number of units in any semester will be required to attend one or more additional semesters to meet the residence requirement.
 Full-time students may not accelerate the date of their graduation or carry less than 12 units of credit during a fall or spring semester by taking classes during a summer session.

 Accelerating the Part-Time Program